ppopoff/scala-course/README.md

 You can also use the script that is located inside `assembly` directory to build HTML file.
 But you must have UNIX environment and `pandoc` installed.

+## Exercises
+Each assignment should be arranged in a separate project.
+Code book doesn't assume that you will continue your work there.
+It should stay immutable :)

 ## The studying plan
 Before you start completing the exercises you should definitely read the course material.
-We scheduled all the matherials by weeks:
+We scheduled all the materials by weeks:

 Week 1:
   - [Chapter 0.
 Beginning Scala](textbook/en/ch0_beginning_scala)